 - Power: USB powered

-- Connectivity: 1/4” TS jack foot switch input (MIDI Assignable), USB port on rear panel, and USB bus powered.
+- Connectivity: 1/4โ TS jack foot switch input (MIDI Assignable), USB port on rear panel, and USB bus powered.
 Connects to iOS via Apple Camera Connection Kit (separate purchase)

 - Compatibility: USB Class compliant. iOS, OSX, Windows XP, or higher, Linux (MIDI driver software required)

-- Dimensions: 18.75" x 10.5" x 2.75"
+- Dimensions: 18.75″ x 10.5″ x 2.75″

 - Weight 4 lbs.

-The Akai MPK 225 keyboard controller bridges the gap between controller and instrument.
+The Akai MPK 225 keyboard controller bridges the gap between the controller and the instrument.
 The semi-weighted keys with aftertouch make it feel more familiar for pianists.
 The RGB MPC-style pads give beatmakers a great platform for laying down grooves.

 Aside from the pads, other features it shares with the MPC series include note repeat for glitchy sounds, full level for all full velocity hard hits, and an arpeggiator.

-One thing to watch out for is that older firmware versions are a hit-or-miss with DAWs like Logic Pro X. Current firmware seems to have addressed this according to some user reports but it's one thing to watch out for if your primary DAW is Logic.
+One thing to watch out for is that older firmware versions are a hit-or-miss with DAWs like Logic Pro X. Current firmware seems to have addressed this, according to some user reports, but it’s one thing to watch out for if your primary DAW is Logic.

 Looking for a compact controller that doesn’t compromise on the beatmaking potential?
 Need a controller/pad setup with very little compromise between both?
 The Akai MPK225 is your best option.